Seville: Metro

+In 2024, the Seville Metro transported more than 22 million passengers, making it the fifth-largest metro system in Spain in terms of annual ridership.
+It plays a crucial role in reducing traffic congestion and promoting sustainable urban mobility in the Andalusian capital.

 Tram

 MetroCentro is a surface tramway serving the centre of the city.
 It began operating in October 2007.

 The service has just five stops: Plaza Nueva, Archivo de Indias, Puerta de Jerez, Prado de San Sebastián and San Bernardo, all as part of Phase I of the project.
 It is expected to be extended to Santa Justa AVE station, including four new stops: San Francisco Javier, Eduardo Dato, Luis de Morales, and Santa Justa.
 This extension was postponed although the City Council had made expanding the metro lines a priority.

 Train

 The Seville-Santa Justa railway station is served by the AVE high-speed rail system, operated by the Spanish state-owned rail company Renfe.
 A five-line commuter rail service (Cercanías) joins the city with the Metropolitan area.
 Seville is on the Red Ciudades AVE, a net created with Seville connected to 17 major cities of Spain with high-speed rail.

 Although Seville is close to the Portuguese city of Faro, it is not possible to cross the border by train.